 We will fully implement our programs concerning how to handle hazardous material, including how to handle vehicles struck and contaminated by depleted uranium rounds.

 The establishment of the Office of the Special Assistant for Gulf War Illnesses was a significant commitment by the Defense Department.
 While we have made progress during our first year, more has to be done.
 If our first year is any guide, our programmed work will change as new information is gained from our various studies and investigations.
-Working with the new Presidents Special Oversight Board, to be chaired by former Senator Warren G. Rudman, we hope to complete our inquiries into possible chemical and biological exposures and a number of significant environmental hazards, and can start to draw down the Office.
-The Department must continue, however, to work with our veterans and their organizations to ensure that we answer their questions and provide them with all the information they need concerning what happened in the Gulf and how it might have affected their health.
+Working with the new Presidents Special Oversight Board to be chaired by former Senator Warren G. Rudman, we hope to complete our inquiries into possible chemical and biological exposures and a number of significant environmental hazards, and can start to draw down the Office.
+The Department must continue, however, to work with our veterans and their organizations to insure that we answer their question and provide them with all the information they need concerning what happened in the Gulf and how it might have affected their health.

 EVENTS LEADING UP TO THE ESTABLISHMENT OF THE OFFICE OF THE SPECIAL ASSISTANT